 A quick guide!

-Please note, these facilities are constantly changing and we struggle to keep up!
+Please note, these are constantly changing and we struggle to keep up!
 Please notify us (kidlingtonecogroup@gmail.com) if you spot any errors or omissions, thank you!

-Terracycle bins outside Methodist Church (Oxford Rd, OX5 2BP):
+Recycling facilities at the Methodist Church (Oxford Rd, OX5 2BP):

 Kidlington Baptist Church (High St, OX5 2DS) – box at back of Sanctuary so accessible when the church is open for services: